 Agencies conducting research in the Lower Monumental (LMN) Juvenile Fish Facilities (JFF) will implement the following protocols as precautionary measures to avoid or minimize delayed fish mortality resulting from stress during handling.
 The Fish Passage Operations & Maintenance (FPOM) workgroup coordinated these protocols with fish agencies and tribes.

+LMN Condition Sampling

+Condition sampling will occur at the Lower Monumental JFF as described below:

-Condition sampling will begin April 1 to monitor fish descaling and other fish condition parametersto ensure sampling systems are operating correctly
+Condition sampling will begin April 1 to monitor fish descaling and other fish condition parameters and to ensure sampling systems are operating correctly.
+Condition samples will be taken if fish are being sampled for barge loading purposes; the following criteria will apply when barge loading samples are not taken for any reason.

 From April 1 through April 14, condition sampling will occur at least twice per week, with no more than three days between samples.

-From April 15 sampling will occur every other day.
+From April 15 through July 31, condition sampling will occur every other day.

+From August 1 through September 30, condition sampling will occur at least twice per week with no more than three days between samples.

 The sample goal should be 100 fish of the predominant salmonid species.